 3.3.3.1.
-QuinteT Recruitment Intervention (QRI)
+Qualitative Process Evaluation Including QuinteT Recruitment Intervention (QRI)

 The process evaluation incorporates the Quintet Recruitment Intervention (QRI) to optimize recruitment, and mixed qualitative methods to understand participants' and health care professionals' experiences of septoplasty and medical management.
 Data collection and analysis will commence during trial set up and continue throughout the trial.
-The QRI will coincide with the trial set-up and internal pilot phases, using qualitative and novel methods to investigate and address recruitment barriers (objective 'a').
+The QRI will take place during the first year of recruitment, using qualitative and novel methods to investigate and address recruitment barriers (objective 'a').
 Qualitative interviews and focus groups will be conducted throughout the trial to investigate participants' and clinicians' experiences of the trial procedures, interventions, and barriers to implementing findings into practice (objectives 'b' and 'c').

-Objective a: Optimising recruitment - Quintet recruitment intervention (trial set up and internal pilot phases)
+Objective a: Optimising recruitment - Quintet recruitment intervention

-The QRI aims to optimise recruitment and informed consent during the internal pilot phase of NAIROS.
+The QRI aims to optimise recruitment and informed consent during the first year of recruitment.
 The QRI uses novel qualitative and mixed-method approaches pioneered during the NIHR HTA-funded ProtecT (Prostate testing for cancer and Treatment) study [22].
 These methods have since been applied to several other 'challenging' or controversial randomised controlled trials (RCTs) in different clinical contexts, all of which have led to insights about recruitment issues and the development of generic and bespoke strategies to optimise recruitment [2].